-A content performance audit uses analytics data, site metrics, search data and customer feedback to see how content is performing towards quantitative business objectives.
+A content performance audit uses analytics data, site metrics, search data, and customer feedback to see how content is performing toward quantitative business objectives.

-An audience audit elaborates if content meets the users' needs by focusing on user types, needs, tasks, flows, customer journey map, and gap analyses.
+An audience audit elaborates if the content meets the users' needs by focusing on user types, needs, tasks, flows, customer journey maps, and gap analyses.

 Where to go from here